renaldo122/Mvc-CodeFirst/README.md

 -You can Export Products
 -You can compare lists of products based on Furnitor and Marks -You can Export all Compared products

+Find more information about this app on https://codefield.io/